All disabled people share one common experience – discrimination: Patrisha Wright

 UNICEF is not the only one.
 Several significant players are working for the rights of children with special needs and the Disability Rights Education and Defense Fund (DREDF) is one of them.
 Patrisha Wright, the disability rights activist, co-founded DREDF in 1979, but what is worrisome is that the ratio of discrimination against differently-abled hasn’t improved much in the last four decades if the data is anything to go by.

 Do you ever wonder why UNICEF or DREDF or hundreds of such groups and volunteers have been unable to get the kind of success they should or wish for?
 This is because society, as a whole, is not participating.
+The World Bank and the World Health Organisation state that the likelihood of children dropping out of schools doubles due to a disability, where every one-out-of-three school drop-outs are disabled.

 You must have heard that social responsibility is an ethical framework, where an individual should act for the benefit of society at large.
 It implies we have a duty to act in the best interests of society as a whole.
 For that, you don’t have to be part of an organization.
 You can start at home by sensitizing your children.
 Remember, children are our future and children are great imitators too.